GSA-TTS/docker-trestle/templates/ssp-rendering/lato/markdown/table_9_2.md

 <!--
-You can fill in additional rows for this table directly after `endor` -->
+You can fill in additional rows for this table directly after `endfor` -->

 Table 9-2.
 System Assets